yangkang98/dgl/apps/life_sci/README.md

 # 2.0957,  0.5919,  0.7715, 1.7273,  0.2070]])
 ```

 Similarly, we can load a pre-trained model for generating molecules.
+If possible, we recommend running
+the code block below with Jupyter notebook.

 ```python
 from dgllife.model import load_pretrained